Engineering Data Solutions

 I am Jonathan, a Data Engineer based in Munich, Germany.
 Here I share little snippets of things that I learn, find interesting, or worth discussing.

-At some point you’ll find some of my personal projects here too (once those are ready to share šŸ˜‰) - from a fun facts CLI and a recipe management web server written in Go to a data analytics platform for my personal finances.
+At some point you’ll find some of my personal projects here too (once those are ready to share šŸ˜‰) - from a recipe management web server written in Go to a Serverless ETL Platform build on GitHub Actions to a Kubernetes-powered data platform for my personal finances.

 You can find my socials and recent posts below and check the “About” page in case you’d like to know more about me!